 This is the main reason why those with type 2 diabetes would eventually succumb to taking insulin after all.
 Ironic, isn’t it?
 How fear can be the underlying reason for two completely opposite arguments.

 It’s completely normal to feel afraid.
 In many situations, fear helps us stay cautious and mindful of our wellbeing.
-Having said that, fear without an action or a follow-up isn’t of much use to anyone, is it?
+Having said that, fear without action or a follow-up isn’t of much use to anyone, is it?

-If you just so happen to be one or the individuals with type 2 diabetes who is more than a little hesitant on giving prescribed insulin a try, what you can do is write down all the concerns you may have and which represent the root of your hesitations.
+If you just so happen to be one of the individuals with type 2 diabetes who is more than a little hesitant on giving prescribed insulin a try, what you can do is write down all the concerns you may have and which represent the root of your hesitations.

-Once you are done doing that, take them with you next time you go and see your healthcare provider.
+Once you are done doing that, take them with you the next time you go and see your healthcare provider.
 By discussing them together, they may be able to help you figure out a way to properly address your worries.

-They may even be able to aid in finding a solution which you can implement in your life, which will lead to you not needing insulin at all!
+They may even be able to aid in finding a solution that you can implement in your life, which will lead to you not needing insulin at all!
 Seems a little far-fetched, but who knows?

 And take our advice; don’t be stubborn if your healthcare provider decides you need to take insulin after all.